1. What is OpenLandContracts.org?

 6. How can I use the "Clips" tool to compare contracts?

-Users can use the Clips tool to select and compare the text of plain language summaries (annotations) from one or more contracts available on OpenLandContracts.org.
-Step-by-step guidance on how to use the Clips tool can be found in this Clipping Guide.
+Users can use the Clips tool to select and compare the text of plain language summaries (annotations) from one or more contracts available from OpenLandContracts.
+Further guidance on how to use the Clips tool can be found in our How-To Guides or in this more detailed Clipping Guide.

 7. Can I download data from the site?

-OpenLandContracts.org allows you to download a CSV file containing the details of your search results.
-This option is available on the Search page of the site.
+OpenLandContracts allows you to download PDF files of each contract or document, as well as a CSV file containing the details of your search results.
+This option is available on the Search page.
+Learn more about downloading files and data in our How-To Guides.

 8. What types of agreements are available on this site?

-OpenLandContracts.org provides publicly available investment contracts between host governments and investors for large-scale land, agriculture, and forestry projects.
+OpenLandContracts provides publicly available investment contracts between host governments and investors for large-scale land, agriculture, and forestry projects.
+All the contracts in the repository have been published or released in the public domain.
 We currently include the following types of agreements:

 - Agricultural Development Agreements